mannuelf/lastfm-nodejs-client/README.md

-# lastfm-nodejs-client
+# LastFm NodeJs client

-A Node JS client for interacting with the LastFm API
+A Node JS client for interacting with the LastFm API.